MobileFirst-Platform-Developer-Center/DevCenter/_posts/2017/2017-08-21-confidential-client-configuration-for-mobilefirst-topologies.md

 ## Confidential Clients

 Confidential clients are clients that are capable of maintaining the confidentiality of their authentication credentials.
-You can use the MobileFirst authorization server to grant confidential clients access to protected resources, in accordance with the OAuth specification.
-This feature allows you to grant access to your resources to non-mobile clients, such as performance-testing applications, and any other kind of back-end that might need to request a protected resource, or use one of the Mobile Foundation **REST APIs**, such as the REST API for **push notifications**.
+You can use the MobileFirst authorization server to grant confidential clients access to protected resources in accordance with the OAuth specification.
+This feature allows you to grant access to your resources to non-mobile clients, such as performance-testing applications, and any other kind of back-end that might need to request a protected resource, or use one of the Mobile Foundation REST APIs, such as the REST API for **push notifications**.

-### Configuring Confidential Clients
+### Configure Confidential Clients

-For MFP DevKit, there are three predefined confidential clients, namely admin, push and test, that comes pre-deployed with MFP.
-The confidential clients with client id admin and push is internal to MFP and it's required for notification service to work.
+For MFP DevKit, there are three predefined confidential clients, namely ***admin, push*** and ***test***, that comes pre-deployed with MFP.
+The confidential clients with client id ***admin*** and ***push*** is internal to MFP and it's required for notification service to work.
 If these client ids are not available, then you will not be able to register an app with push service from MobileFirst Operation console and won't be able to send any push notification from Operations Console.
 Note that with MFP 8.0, when an app is registered with MFP, then the app will be automatically get registered with Push service.
-If there is some issue with registering confidential clients, admin and push, then the app won't be getting registered with Push.
+If there is some issue with registering confidential clients, ***admin and push***, then the app won't be getting registered with Push.

 ![Predefined Confidential Clients in DevKit]({{site.baseurl}}/assets/blog/2017-08-21-confidential-client-configuration-for-mobilefirst-topologies/ConfidentialClientDevKit.png)